Protiva-Bose/Hydro_Sense/README.md

 ####  Leveraging Earth Observation Data for Informed Agricultural Decision-Making
 We are working on the Subject: Software
 ## Subject:
-Farmers face significant water-related challenges from unpredictable weather, pests, and diseases, affecting crop health, profits, and food security.
+Farmers face significant water-related challenges from unpredictable weather, pests, and diseases, affecting crop health, profits,heatwave and thunderstorm.
 This tool aims to help farmers explore and analyze NASA datasets to address issues like droughts and floods, enabling them to improve their farming practices and mitigate the impact of extreme weather events.
 ## Our background:
 1. Challenges faced by farmers: Unpredictable weather, pests, diseases, and political issues affect crop health, profitability, and food security, making farming more vulnerable.<br>
 2. Need for innovative solutions: Farmers require tools that provide data-driven insights, such as NASA Earth data, to help them tackle water-related challenges without becoming data experts.<br>